yangcy1993/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Chaoyu Yang is a postdoctor of University of Chinese Academy and Science.
 His research interests include microfluidics, fluid dynamics, nature-inspired engineering, droplet, wettability.
-He leads the several research programs such as massive production of tailored emulsions, bioinspired non-spherical microparticles and programmable knotted microfibers from piezoelectric microfluidics Robotic.
+He leads the several research programs such as massive production of tailored emulsions, bioinspired non-spherical microparticles and programmable knotted microfibers from piezoelectric microfluidics.
 {style="text-align: justify;"}